stxmjh/pdbIIfasta/README.md

 pdbIIfasta was written by Jedd-Bellamy-Carter and Matt Hardcastle (University of Nottingham, 2016)

-[^1]: B. Webb, A. Sali.
+<a id='#1'>1</a> : B. Webb, A. Sali.
 Comparative Protein Structure Modeling Using Modeller.
 Current Protocols in Bioinformatics, John Wiley & Sons, Inc., 5.6.1-5.6.32, 2014.